 “Shandy Hops the Border: Rethinking the Politics of Sentimentality.”
 Sterne, Tristram, Yorick: Tercentenary Essays on Laurence Sterne, ed.
 Peter de Voogd, Judith Hawley, and Melvyn New under advance contract with University of Delaware Press

 “Democracy, Give or Take?”
-Humanity: An Interdisciplinary Journal of Human Rights (University of Pennsylvania), forthcoming 2013.
+Humanity: An Interdisciplinary Journal of Human Rights (University of Pennsylvania), March 2014.

 “A Monster’s Right to Have Rights,” Biblion: The Afterlife of Shelley and Frankenstein (New York Public Library), 2011.

 “Speech Act Theory,” The Blackwell Encyclopedia of Theory and Literary Criticism, ed Gregory Castle.
 (Mass: Wiley-Blackwell, 2011).

 “Richard Sheridan,” “Frederich Johann Schiller” and “Tobias Smollet,” 501 Great Authors (New York: Barron’s, 2008).

 ENGL 353 – The Early Novel

 ENGL 117 – Romanticism and Revolution